lisa-lumos/git/README.md

 no changes added to commit (use "git add" and/or "git commit -a") lisa@mac ~/D/g/git-learning (main)>
 ```

-After adding a new file `README_NEW.md` in folder `/Users/lisa/Desktop/git/git-learning`, show the status:
+After adding a new file `README_NEW.md` in local folder `/Users/lisa/Desktop/git/git-learning`, show the status:

 ```sh
 lisa@mac ~/D/g/git-learning (main)> git status